PaulT95/Spike2_Collecting/README.md

 # PATEC script: Spike2 Collecting Data

 If you find this library helpful in your project, please consider mentioning us in your credits or sharing how you're using it.
-We'd love to hear your success stories! 😊

 ## How it works
 PATEC script is a Spike2 script for collecting and sampling data with a user-friendly interface.